Twinklebear/Twinklebear.github.io-jekyll/_posts/2021-08-29-0-to-gltf-triangle.md

 You can check if you've got WebGPU enabled by jumping to the bottom of this post, where you should see the triangle we're going to be rendering.
 If WebGPU isn't enabled, you'll see an error message instead.
+There will be an [origin trial](https://web.dev/gpu/) starting in Chrome 94, which you can register your domain to use to run WebGPU applications on official Chrome releases.

 The triangle renderer we'll implement in this post will work in both Chrome Canary and Firefox Nightly; however, the WebGPU